When Drinking and Gambling Addictions Mix

-One alone is bad enough, but when problem gambling and alcohol abuse occur simultaneously, the individual who gambles compulsively and drinks to excess may find that it’s hard to differentiate between the negative consequences of one versus the other.
-And, make no mistake about it, there is interaction between problem gambling and alcohol abuse.
+One addiction is bad enough.
+When problem gambling and alcohol addiction come together, your (or your loved one) may find that it hard to recognize the source of their problem.
+And, make no mistake about it, there is interaction between drinking and gambling.

 Before we look at some of the specifics of the interaction, it’s helpful to first clarify what is meant by the term problem gambling.
 We’ll then look at alcohol abuse, and finally, the interaction between problem gambling and alcohol abuse.

-Problem gambling, according to the National Council on Problem Gambling, is behavior that causes disruptions in any major life area – psychological, physical, social, or vocational.
+Problem gambling, according to the National Council on Problem Gambling, is gambling behavior that causes disruptions in any major life area – psychological, physical, social or vocational.

 - Increasing preoccupation with gambling

 - The need to bet more money more frequently

 - Restlessness or irritability when attempting to stop gambling